dqops/dqo/docs/data-sources/aws.md

 - [Installed DQOps](../getting-started/installation.md).
 - Access permission and credentials to AWS S3.

+!!! note "DQOps free version limits"

+   If your company network restricts access to external resources, analyzing the quality of data in the cloud (AWS, Azure, GCP) and data formats (Iceberg and Delta Lake) may not be possible because DuckDB extensions are not included in the free version of DQOps.

+   For more details, please [contact DQOps sales](https://dqops.com/contact-us/).

 ### **Generate Credentials**

 To connect DQOps to AWS S3, you need to obtain credentials.